-The Mitchell Hamline School of Law Catalog serves as the primary source of information about the law school's standards, policies, curriculum, program requirements, administration, and faculty.
-The contents of this Catalog are current and accurate as of August 2022.
+The Mitchell Hamline School of Law Catalog serves as the primary source of information about the law school's academic standards, policies, curriculum, and program requirements.
+The contents of this Catalog are current and accurate as of August 2023.
 This Catalog is reviewed and updated annually; however, the law school reserves the right to make changes at any time.
 All students are responsible for the information contained in this Catalog.